 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

-There will be a broad range of assessment methods so you are exposed to the different types of task you might encounter in the workplace.
-These will include coursework in the form of written pieces, laboratory reports, data processing and presentations.
-In some modules, you may encounter group work and practical assessments, as well as end-of-module assessments.
-We continuously review the assessment methods used to ensure they adequately prepare students for graduate level employment.
+You will be assessed in a variety of ways so you are exposed to the different tasks you might encounter in the workplace.
+Assessments will include coursework in the form of written pieces, laboratory reports, data processing and presentations.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

 Entry Requirements